Social patriotism

-Social patriotism is an openly patriotic standpoint which combines patriotism with socialism.
-It was first identified at the outset of the First World War when a majority of Social Democrats opted to support the war efforts of their respective governments and abandoned socialist internationalism and worker solidarity.
+Social patriotism is a critical Marxist term for socialists who support their own nation and government during war, placing national loyalty above international working class solidarity.
+It became especially associated with socialist parties that backed their governments during the First World War, a position Lenin condemned as a betrayal of socialist internationalism.

-Social chauvinism can be described as aggressive or fanatical patriotism, particularly during time of war, in support of one's own nation (e.g., government, culture, etc.) versus other nation(s), displayed by those who are socialists or social democrats.
+Social chauvinism can be described as aggressive or fanatical patriotism, particularly during time of war, in support of one's own nation (e.g., government, culture, etc.) versus other nation(s), displayed by those who are socialists or social democrats, including in the countries formerly colonised by European nations.
 During World War I, most left-wing political parties took a social-chauvinist stand, with few exceptions.
-Most Socialists gave up their anti-militarism and their belief in international unity among the working class in favour of "defense of the fatherland", and turned to social-chauvinism, most notably the German Social Democratic Party and the French Section of the Workers' International.
+Most socialists gave up their anti-militarism and their belief in international unity among the working class in favour of "defense of the fatherland", and turned to social-chauvinism, most notably the German Social Democratic Party and the French Section of the Workers' International.

 A break with social patriotism was called, leading to the foundation of a Third International.